cnchapman/quantuxbook/code/ChapmanRodden-maxdiff-code.txt

 # although it was used to create the "information seeking" data set
 # in the book.
 #
+# BEWARE that there are a few "magic numbers" here and there, due t
+# the author's laziness :)
+#

 # CREATE SIMULATED INFORMATION TASK DATA SET
-# this the data set used in "Example 2" above
+# this is the data set used in "Example 2" above
 #
 # these are the items whose responses we'll simulate
 online.tasks <- c(